The Trees Class 10 English Comprehension: 1

 9. Where does the poet sit while observing the events?

-• A. Inside a closed room
+• A. Inside the room

 • B. Outside on the veranda